SettingWithCopyWarning in Pandas

 Chained Assignment

-A chained assignment is used to assign values to a series of variables.
-The SettingWithCopyWarning was created to flag "chained assignment" operations.
-Example
+A chained assignment is employed to assign values to a series of variables.
+The purpose of the SettingWithCopyWarning is to identify and raise flags for "chained assignment" operations, which can potentially lead to unintended behavior and unexpected results in Python.

 Lets' create a DataFrame with values.